keithalewis/math/lo.md

 ## Propositional Calculus

-The _propositional calculus_ is based on the common English usage of the words, 'not', 'and', 'or', and 'implies'.
-These are represented by _logical connectives_ $\neg$, $\wedge$, $\vee$, and $\supset$.
+The _propositional calculus_ is based on the common English usage of the words, 'not', 'and', 'or', and 'implies' represented by _logical connectives_ $\neg$, $\wedge$, $\vee$, and $\supset$.

 _Not_